Skip Navigation

 Why do students accepted to the Storrs Spring Admission Program have to live on campus in the spring semester?

 Living on campus is one of the best ways to become acclimated to campus.
 Research has shown that first and second year students who live in residence halls build closer relationships with faculty, staff, and their peers; become more involved; and are generally more satisfied with their overall university experience.
-Therefore, beginning fall 2019 UConn instituted a residency requirement for the Storrs campus.
-The policy is in place due to the significant link between academic success and participation in the Residential Life program.
+The residency requirement for the Storrs campus is in place due to the significant link between academic success and participation in the Residential Life program.

-Will the financial aid package for students accepted to the Storrs Spring Admission Program change from fall to spring semester?
+Will the financial aid offer for students accepted to the Storrs Spring Admission Program change from fall to spring semester?

 Yes.
 The fall semester financial aid offer will be based on a commuter status to a regional campus.
-The spring semester offer will take room and board costs into consideration.
+The spring semester offer will take housing and food costs into consideration.

 Can students accepted to the Storrs Spring Admission Program defer admission to spring in order to start a UConn career on the Storrs campus?